mkthoma/era_v1/Session 6/Part 2 - CNN on MNIST/README.md

 - After conv6, an average pooling layer (gpool) with a kernel size of 7x7 is applied to globally average the feature maps.
 - A 2D dropout layer (drop) is applied with a dropout rate of 0.1.
 - The output of gpool is reshaped using view to have a shape of (-1, 10), where -1 represents the batch size and 10 is the number of classes.
-- The softmax function (F.log_softmax) is applied to obtain the final output probabilities for each class.
+- The log softmax function (F.log_softmax) is applied to obtain the final output probabilities for each class.

 ## Model Summary
 ```